numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 rankings of algorithm performances.

-We then either display an average runtime (aRT, see Section `Average Runtime`_) or the distribution of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
+We then either display an average runtime (aRT, see Section `Average Runtime`_) or the empirical distribution of runtimes (ECDF, see Section `Empirical Cumulative Distribution Functions`_).
 When displaying the distribution of runtimes, we consider the aggregation of runtimes over subclasses of problems or over all problems.
-We do not aggregate over dimensions, because the dimension of the problem is an information which is available to decide which algorithm, or which algorithm variant or which parameter setting to choose.
+We do not aggregate over dimensions, because the dimension of the problem can be used to decide which algorithm, or which algorithm variant, or which parameter setting should be chosen.

 .. [#] We however require to provide a CPU timing experiments to get a
 	rough measurement of the time complexity of the algorithm [BBO2016ex]_.